foysolc/aws-landing-zone-component/README.md

-🚀 Basic AWS Landing Zone Component with Terraform

-This repository contains Infrastructure as Code (IaC) for deploying a foundational, secure, and organized AWS environment.
+[⚠️ Suspicious Content] 🚀 Basic AWS Landing Zone Component with Terraform This repository contains Infrastructure as Code (IaC) for deploying a foundational, secure, and organized AWS environment.
 This project serves as a baseline for deploying future workloads in a well-architected way, emphasizing a multi-account strategy, centralized logging, and secure access management.

 ✨ Project Overview
 A "Landing Zone" is a meticulously configured, secure, and scalable AWS environment that serves as the starting point for your cloud operations.
 This project automates the deployment of essential foundational components, providing a robust and compliant base for any AWS workload.

 This setup demonstrates: